macauff/macauff/docs/inputs.rst

 .. note::
     In cases where the boundary defining the cross-match overlaps the 0-360 boundary of the given coordinate system, the longitudes should be given relative to 0 degrees.
 For example, if we had a boundary that ran from 350 degrees up to 360 (0) degrees, and on to 10 degrees, ``cross_match_extent`` would have for its input longitudes ``-10 10``.
 Internally the software is able to handle the boundary for source coordinates, but requires the extents to be correctly input for these regions.

-``mem_chunk_num``

-The number of smaller subsets into which to break various loops throughout the cross-match process.
-Used to reduce the memory usage of the process at any given time, in case of catalogues too large to fit into memory at once.

 ``pos_corr_dist``